-- Improve the integrated management of children with an acute illness through the provision of an electronic CDSA to clinicians working at PHC level. - Improve the diagnostic and prognostic accuracy of the CDSA across spatiotemporal variations in epidemiology and resources through machine learning analyses of patient-level data. - Enhance the health management information system for monitoring and evaluation and supportive supervision through innovative analysis and visualization of patient-level data. - Create a framework for the implementation of dynamic CDSAs and supporting tools for large-scale, sustainable, and clinically responsible use of machine learning and data science in digital health.
+- Improve the integrated management of children with an acute illness through the provision of an electronic CDSA to clinicians working at PHC level. - Improve the diagnostic and prognostic accuracy of the CDSA across spatiotemporal variations in epidemiology and resources through machine learning analyses of patient-level data. - Enhance disease surveillance and outbreak detection capability through monitoring of syndromic surveillance data complemented by targeted microbiological investigations and machine learning pattern detection. - Enhance the health management information system for monitoring and evaluation and supportive supervision through innovative analysis and visualization of patient-level data. - Create a framework for the implementation of dynamic CDSAs and supporting tools for large-scale, sustainable, and clinically responsible use of machine learning and data science in digital health.